 Mr M had no financial expertise.
-He wasn't an experienced or sophisticated investor.
-And he wasn't a high net worth individual.
-He says that at the time he didn't really understand how Options (then Carey) fitted in.
+He says that at the time he was unclear about what he was being told meant.
 But he was persuaded through Caledonian's advice to transfer his pension to an Options SIPP.
-This took place in May 2012.
-The new SIPP was set up on or around 28 May 2012.
-And the investments were made by Options in July 2012, Mr M having signed the pre-completed documentation in May 2012.
-The investments into which Mr M's money went are held in a bond wrapper provided by FPI, which is a regulated entity.
+This took place in mid-2012.
+The new SIPP and investments were set up by Options in or around September 2012, Mr M having signed the documentation in July 2012.
+The investments into which Mr M's money went are held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').